jazzi/jazzi.github.io/_posts/2023-12-21-hpe-microserver-gen10-with-freebsd.md

 pass out

 # allow ssh connection from specific ip
+block return in proto tcp from any to any port 22
-block return in proto tcp from any to any port 1122 pass in log quick on bge1 inet proto tcp from 192.168.31.201 to any port 1122 no state
+#pass in quick on $int_if inet proto tcp from 192.168.31.201 to any port 22 no state
+pass in quick on $int_if inet proto tcp from $lan_net to any port 22 no state

+# protecting SSH port from brute force attacks which need to decleared the table in the front in advance.
+#pass in on $int_if inet proto tcp to port { 1122 } keep state (max-src-conn 15, max-src-conn-rate 3/1, overload <bruteforce> flush global)

 # allow samba connection from local network
-pass in quick on bge1 inet proto tcp from $lan_net to any port { 139, 445, 8080 }
+pass in quick on $int_if inet proto tcp from $lan_net to any port { 139, 445, 8080 }

 #pass quick on $int_if no state
 #antispoof quick for { lo $int_if }